 - Include Easter Eggs that lead fans to a special giveaway or special event

-Before I turn it over to you, I have one last cover photo I wanted to share with you… yes you guessed it, it’s the Buffer cover photo!
+Before I turn it over to you, I have one last cover photo I wanted to share with you… yes you guessed it, it’s the Buffer cover video!

-With our cover photo, we wanted something that reflects what Buffer is, and Buffer is nothing without the people behind it.
+With this video, we wanted something that reflects what Buffer is, and Buffer is nothing without the people behind it.

-Our team is such an integral part of Buffer that it makes sense they would earn the coveted cover photo spot on Facebook.
-The photo also gives a face to the company that people can connect with, and as our community is very important to us, it seems like the perfect choice.
+Our team is such an integral part of Buffer that it makes sense the team would earn the coveted cover photo spot on Facebook.
+The video also gives a face to the company that people can connect with, and as our community is very important to us, it seems like the perfect choice.